 Do you love travelling and want to share your experiences on a blog but you don’t know where to start?
 I’ve put together this step by step guide on how to start a travel blog and monetize it.

-A little over 2 years ago I started postcardsfromivi.com combining my passions for photography and travel.
+2 4 years ago I started postcardsfromivi.com combining my passions for photography and travel.
 Over the years the blog grew and it became part of my daily life.
 But at first I knew nothing about this “blogging world”, I just knew I wanted a space where I could share my travel experiences.
-If you’re in the same position I was 2 years ago, I’m here to help.
+If you’re in the same position I was 4 years ago, I’m here to help.

 If you want to start a travel blog for real, you need to know it’s not as easy as it seems.
 Creating a quality travel blog and keeping it alive involves a lot of time, work and constancy.

 Which platform should you choose to create a blog?

 There are several platforms you can use to create a blog: WordPress, Blogger, Wix, etc.